kata-containers/www.katacontainers.io/src/pages/software/index.md

   buttons:
     - link: 'https://github.com/kata-containers'
       text: explore on github
-  text: >
+  text: >-
-    Kata Containers is Apache 2 licensed software consisting of six components:
+    Kata Containers is Apache 2 licensed software consisting of two main
-    Agent, Runtime,  Proxy, Shim, Kernel and packaging of QEMU 2.11.
-It is designed to be architecture agnostic,  run on multiple hypervisors and plug seamlessly into the containers ecosystem.
+    components: the Kata agent, and the Kata Containerd shim v2 runtime.
+It also packages a Linux kernel and versions of QEMU, Cloud Hypervisor and Firecracker hypervisors.
 architecture:
   columns:
     - icon: /img/logo_ico1.svg